 A candidate for a degree must use, as a basis for degree requirements, the Seminole State College Catalog in place during the semester of initial full- or part-time enrollment.
-If a student fails to attend two or more consecutive 16-week semesters, the student must re-enter under the catalog in place during the semester of re-entry.
+If a student fails to attend SSC for 12 or more consecutive months-the student must re-enter under the catalog in place during the semester of re-entry.
+In the event a student officially changes majors, his or her catalog of record will change to the current year's catalog at the time of changing their degree program.